uwu-octane/alg_lab/sheets/01_setup_and_first_look/README.md

 pip install -U ortools python-sat
 ```

+> Installing python-sat can take a  long time, as it does some compiling.

 ### Get a Gurobi license

 We are going to use the commercial Mixed Integer Programming solver [Gurobi](https://www.gurobi.com/).